 The story of the “tapa” comes from the times of King Alfonso XIII.
-According to the legend, the King stopped in a tavern for a drink and the tavern’s owner covered (“tapar” means to cover) his cup of wine with a slice of cheese to keep flies or dust from entering.
+According to the legend, the King stopped in a tavern for a drink and the tavern’s owner covered (“tapar” means to cover) his glass of wine with a slice of cheese to keep out flies or dust from falling inside the glass.
 The King appreciated so much the association of his drink with something to eat that he decided to always order a “tapa” wherever he was going.

-Cheese is a versatile product that goes along perfectly with wine or beer for a “tapas” moment.
+Cheese is a versatile product considered perfect pairing with wine or beer for a “tapas” moment.
 It is also an essential ingredient of informal dinners in family or with friends, a very Spanish moment of sharing different dishes and products.
-To fully enjoy its flavor, cheese can be tasted with grapes, fig jam, grated tomato, nuts or olives.
+To fully enjoy its favour, cheese can be tasted with grapes, fig jam, grated tomato, nuts, or olives.

 How to cut it

 Because is it important to start eating cheese from the tender centre and work outwards to the most cured part.

 If you dampen the knife blade with hot water, it will slide through the cheese more easily.

 Leave some of the rind on to ensure perfect presentation and total enjoyment of the flavour and aromas of the cheese.

 with a double-handled knife.